The privilege of a "Freedom" allows the Regiment to march through the Town or Borough with "drums beating, Colours flying and bayonets fixed".

-The Yorkshire Regment's cap badge comprises the white rose from the Prince of Wales's Own Regiment of Yorkshire, the Lion Rampant (part of the Duke of Wellington's crest) from the Duke of Wellington's Regiment and a brunswick green backing from the Green Howards.
+The Yorkshire Regment's cap badge comprises the white rose of York from the Prince of Wales's Own Regiment of Yorkshire, the lion rampant from the Duke of Wellington's family crest.
+The whole badge is set upon the Brunswick green backing of the Green Howards.

 Regimental Footprint - Our Home

-The Regimental Headquarters (RHQ), Territorial Army (TA) and Army Cadet Force (ACF) / Combined Cadet Force (CCF) footprint is essential to maintaining the Regiment and ethos.
+The Regimental Headquarters (RHQ), Army Reserve and Army Cadet Force (ACF) / Combined Cadet Force (CCF) footprint is essential to maintaining the Regiment and ethos.
 RHQ continues to develop and maintain close links with the community and provide support to the Associations.

-RHQ is situated in York with Area Offices in Halifax, Richmond and York.
+RHQ is situated in York with Area Offices in Huddersfield, Richmond and York.
 The Affiliation with our ACF and CCF detachments is maintained and, where possible, training sponsorship enhanced.

 Affiliated Cadet Forces

-The Yorkshire Regiment has a large number of affiliated Combined Cadet Forces (CCF) contingents and Army Cadet Forces Detachments (ACF) within our Regimental footprint and furter afield.
+The Yorkshire Regiment has a large number of affiliated Combined Cadet Force (CCF) contingents and Army Cadet Force Detachments (ACF) within our Regimental footprint and further afield.